talkee-C241-PS12/machine-learning/README.md

 # Gesture Recognition Model

-This repository contains the code and resources for developing a Bisindo Gesture Recognition model.
+This repository contains the code and resources for developing a Bisindo Gesture Recognition model using time series dataset from the scratch.
 The project aims to help hearing individuals learn sign language by recognizing and interpreting gestures, thereby fostering inclusivity and bridging the communication gap between the hearing and deaf communities.

 ## Table of Contents
 - [Project Structure](#project-structure)